 The nurse’s office also coordinates a mobile dental clinic each Spring in conjunction with the Children’s Clinic of the Oak Park River Forest Infant Welfare Society.
 The dental clinic offers free, on-campus teeth cleanings and dental screenings.
 Similarly, CJA partners with Loyola University’s Mobile Medical Clinic to administer free on-site physicals and immunizations for rising 6th graders.

 During COVID 19, Nurse Kiefer has been in contact with families, alumni, faculty and staff where needed to source medical services and even locate medical provisions like face masks.
-In addition, on March 17, CJA began a program of pastoral wellness calls.
+In addition, from March 2020 to May 2021 CJA administered a program of pastoral wellness calls.
 Each week, these calls served as an informal way to check in with CJA families and help connect them to the social services and support they needed, many of which were offered by CJA directly.